The term ‘Engineering manager’ sounds quite appealing to all. And it definitely is! They are leading everything and the decisions are upon them.

 No matter how small this challenge sounds, it can have a negative impact on the outcome.

-One of the major challenges engineering managers face is hiring the right people for their team. hiring is a lengthy process.
+One of the major challenges engineering managers face is hiring the right people for their team.
+Hiring is a lengthy process.
 It consumes a lot of time and energy away from other managerial responsibilities.
-Apart from this, they hire the best talent but this isn't the correct way.
+Engineering managers are responsible for ensuring that hiring practices align with organizational values and compliance standards.
+Apart from this, they hire the best talent but this isn’t the correct way.
 An effective engineering manager should hire the right talent for their organization.
 Apart from this, By this, we mean:

 Identify your hiring needs so that you get your requirements right.
 This helps in creating job descriptions accurately reflecting the right skills, qualifications, and expertise.
 Further, it helps in setting realistic expectations for the developers.

-Design technical interviews that can help in assessing candidates' problem-solving skills, coding abilities, and technical expertise.
+Design technical interviews that can help in assessing candidates’ problem-solving skills, coding abilities, and technical expertise, with a focus on their approach to solving problems in both technical and team contexts.
 Also, ensure that you take note of their soft skills as well.
 It includes their decision-making process, communication skills, time management, and so on.

 The right candidates are those who are willing to learn and grow.
 Try considering those who demonstrate their willingness to adapt to new environments and ensure continuous improvement.
 You can conduct training and development sessions for them to align with the organization's goals.